 FDA advisers support approval of RSV vaccine to protect infants

 Advisers to the Food and Drug Administration recommended that the agency should approve the first vaccine to protect infants from RSV, or respiratory syncytial virus.
-But there some of the experts expressed reservations about the the adequacy of data in support the safety of the vaccine.
+But some of the experts expressed reservations about the adequacy of data in support of the vaccine's safety.

 In a two-part vote, the experts voted unanimously, 14-0, that the available data support the effectiveness of the Pfizer vaccine in preventing severe RSV-related respiratory illness.
 They then voted 10-4 that the data supports the vaccine's safety.